MightyCristof/AutoPIMMS/README.rst

 .. code:: python

+    """
-    """Example usage of AutoPIMMS to get the results from WebPIMMS web form.
+    Example usage of AutoPIMMS to get the results from WebPIMMS web form.
     """

     import autopimms